 Absolute Do’s for Community Management

-We know that managing an online community platform can sometimes be very difficult.
-With so many different ways to approach creating content, moderating member input, and keeping your members meaningfully engaged, the possibilities can seem endless and we know that your time is not.
-Since you will inevitably have to pick and choose what you want to focus on, we have compiled a list of some Absolute Do’s for Community Management.
-Below, you will find a few quick tips on how to approach your online community that we think can help you get the most out of your efforts.
+We know that managing an online community platform sometimes can be very difficult.
+With so many different ways to approach creating content, moderating member input, and keeping your members meaningfully engaged.
+The possibilities can seem endless and we know that your time is not.
+Since you will inevitably have to pick and choose what you want to focus on.
+We have compiled a list of some Absolute Do’s for Community Management.
+Below, you will find a few quick tips on how to approach your online community.
+The parts we think can help you get the most out of your efforts.

 Tip #1 Create a content schedule

 Do you know what you are going to ask your members before you start building your online community?
-If the answer to this question is ‘no’, then you might want to start thinking about this right now, because these questions are what should guide the kinds of content that you create for your community.
-To create a content schedule, you will want to start by having a look at how long your community will be running.
+If the answer to this question is ‘no’, then you might want to start thinking about this right now.
+Because these questions are what should guide the kinds of content that you create for your company community.
+To create a content schedule, you want to start by having a look at how long your community will be running.
 If you have a community that will run for 3 months or less, you can probably plan out your complete content schedule all at once.
 Remember, this is just a plan and doesn’t need to be set in stone.
-Don’t feel like you’ll have to stick to every little detail in your schedule, it’s a good thing to make adjustments based on how your members are responding.
+Don’t feel like you’ll have to stick to every little detail in your schedule.
+It’s a good thing to make adjustments based on how your members are responding.

-If you have a community that runs for a longer period, you might want to make a general schedule for months or quarters down the road and then work on a more detailed schedule for only a few weeks at a time, based on feedback you get from your community.
+If you have a community that runs for a longer period (maybe a year?).
+You might want to make a general schedule for months or quarters down the road.
+Then work on a more detailed schedule for only a few weeks at a time.
+Based on the feedback you get from your community.

 Tip #2 Group members and content